-Data may not be easily accessible or understandable for everyone, so work to empower your coalition members and other stakeholders to understand data.
+Data may not be easily accessible or understandable for everyone, so work to empower your team members and other stakeholders to understand data.

 - Focus on the most important information.
-Try to keep it simple and share data that is most critical to the coalition's mission.
+Try to keep it simple and share data that is most critical to the mission of Engage.
 Be brief and concise.
 Highlight what the data says about the most important problems and their potential solutions. - Explain the connection.
 Why should the audience care about this data?
 How does it impact them?
 Take the time to reflect on what the motivation for sharing the data is and what you want to happen as a result. - Account for differences in data literacy.
 Recognize that various members of your audience have different data literacy skills.
 Simplify messages and provide additional explanation when asked.
 Avoid jargon and unfamiliar terms/concepts.
 Don't use complex language, spell out any acronyms, and try to present information in an easy-to-understand way. - Utilize visual symbols (charts, graphs, images, etc.).
 Make sure to label everything accordingly, use familiar language, and follow basic guidelines for using visual symbols (see chapter 4 of 'Making Data Talk'). - Bring data to life.
 Whether through data visualization, adding context, or telling a story, there are many ways to use data to paint a picture.
 Consider sharing quotes, open text responses, or any other qualitative data (if you have it).
-Data on its own may not motivate people, so think of ways to make data more compelling.

-Additional Resources
+Resources

-- 4 Simple Ways to Make Data Easier to Understand - Making Data Talk National Cancer Institute - Simple Data Visualization Techniques - Storytelling with Data: Using Visualizations to Help Stakeholders Understand Data Finings
+- 4 Simple Ways to Make Data Easier to Understand - Making Data Talk National Cancer Institute - Simple Data Visualization Techniques - 6 Tips for Creating Effective Data Visualizations (And Examples)